 Geography provokes and answers questions about the natural and human worlds, using different scales of enquiry to view them from different perspectives.
-It develops knowledge of places and environments throughout the world, an understanding of maps, and a range of investigative and problem-solving skills both inside and outside the classroom.
+It develops knowledge of places and environments throughout the world, an understanding of maps,

 Geography is a focus within the curriculum for understanding and resolving issues about the environment and sustainable development.
 It is also an important link between the natural and social sciences.